 Communication Skill/Method Example Audience Frequency (D, W, M ,I) Exchanging routine information, extending common courtesy General information on College policies, procedures, resources, and opportunities.
-Current students D Explanation and interpretation of information or ideas Interprets and explains policies and procedures as needed.
-Current students D Imparting technical information and advice Shares general information on College systems and refers to ITS when necessary.
-Current students W Instructing or training Delivers welcome and informational sessions for their cohort of students (in-person and virtually).
-Current students М Obtaining cooperation or consent Guides students to understand needs and develop their own plan towards articulated needs/goals.
+Current students D Provide updates on student status.
+Management W General communication and information sharing at meetings.
+Colleagues D Explanation and interpretation of information or ideas Interprets and explains policies and procedures as needed.
+Discuss issues of concern that arise Current students D in student meetings with management and personnel from other departments (e.g., AES) М Imparting technical information and advice Shares general information on College systems and refers to ITS when necessary.
+Current students W Instructing or training Delivers formal presentations on topics related to student success for their cohort of students (in-person and virtually) and general presentations on academic success and learning skills Current students M Obtaining cooperation or consent Guides students to understand needs and develop their own plan towards articulated needs/goals.
 Current Students D Negotiating